ShivamPateldot9/pizza-sales-data-analysis/README.md

 - Revenue Analysis: monthly and cumulative revenue trends, plus category-wise contribution, all mapped out.
 - Operational Insights: average order size and daily demand consistency give a good base for staffing decisions.

-Next up — building a Power BI dashboard on top of this to visualize these findings.